Just How Toxic is Data Poisoning? A Unified Benchmark for Backdoor and Data Poisoning Attacks: Evaluation Metrics for Dataset Manipulation

-\paragraph{TinyImageNet benchmarks} Additionally, we pre-train VGG16, ResNet-34, MobileNetV2 models on the first 100 classes of the TinyImageNet dataset \citep{tinyimagenet}.
+\paragraph{TinyImageNet benchmarks.} Additionally, we pre-train VGG16, ResNet-34, and MobileNetV2 models on the first 100 classes of the TinyImageNet dataset \citep{tinyimagenet}.
 We fine tune these models on the second half of the dataset, allowing for 250 poison images.
-As above, the attacker has access to the particular VGG16 model, and black-box tests are done on the other two models.
-In the from-scratch setting, we train a VGG16 model on the entire TinyImageNet dataset with 250 images poisoned.\footnote{The TinyImageNet from-scratch benchmark is done with 25 independent trials to keep this problem within reach for researchers with modest resources.}
+As above, the attacker has access to a particular VGG16 model, and black-box tests are done on the other two models.
+In the from-scratch setting, we train a VGG16 model on the entire TinyImageNet dataset with 250 images poisoned.\footnote{The TinyImageNet from-scratch benchmark is done with 25 independent trials to keep the computational demands this problem within reach for researchers with modest resources.}

 \paragraph{Benchmark hyperparameters} We pre-train models on CIFAR-100 with SGD for 400 epochs starting with a learning rate of 0.1, which decays by a factor of 10 after epochs 200, 300, and 350.
 Models pre-trained on the first half of TinyImageNet are trained with SGD for 200 epochs starting with a learning rate of 0.1, which decays by a factor of 10 after epochs 100 and 150.
-In both cases, we apply per-channel data normalization, random crops, and horizontal flips, and we use batches of 128 images.
+In both cases, we apply per-channel data normalization, random crops, and horizontal flips, and we use batches of 128 images (augmentation is also applied to the poisoned images).
 We then fine tune with poisoned data for 40 epochs with a learning rate that starts at 0.01 and drops to 0.001 after the $30^\text{th}$ epoch (this applies to the transfer learning settings).

 When training from scratch on CIFAR-10, we include the 500 perturbed poisons in the standard training set.
 We use SGD and train for 200 epochs with batches of 128 images and an initial learning rate of 0.1 that decays by a factor of 10 after epochs 100 and 150.
 Here too, we use data normalization and augmentation as described above.
 When training from scratch on TinyImageNet, we allow for 250 poisoned images.
 All other hyperparameters are identical.